 The consistency is very nice too.
 It’s not greasy and absorbs well, but is very moisturizing and nourishing to the skin.

 Yes, you’re in luck, Earth Mama Organics recently released a Vegan Nipple Butter for vegan mamas.

 And if you are afraid you’d never use a whole tin breastfeeding, it has a variety of alternative uses too!

 - Dry cuticles

 - Minor rashes

 - Backup diaper cream

-I have even put it on the eczema on my hands and it feels very nice.
+I have even put it on the dry patches on my hands and it feels very nice.
 I wish I would have known about Earth Mama Organic Nipple Butter when I was breastfeeding.